-On 24th February 2022 Russia invaded its neighbour Ukraine.
-Not only has the conflict led to loss of life, destruction of property and business, it has immensely affected global trade in of which Russia and Ukraine are significant players in some areas.
+On 24th February 2022 Russia announced a “special military operation” in Ukraine.
+Since then, not only has the war led to loss of life, destruction of property and business, it has immensely affected global trade in of which Russia and Ukraine are significant players in some areas.
 For instance, fifteen percent of global grain exports come from Ukraine, and 13% of fertiliser comes from Russia.

 So what impact is this having on African countries?
 Some analysis has portrayed African countries as helpless victims of the war’s impacts that will suffer as a result of reduced exports of such goods from both Ukraine and Russia.
 In Kenya, for example, data from the national Agriculture and Food Authority shows that 90 per cent of wheat consumed in the country is imported from mainly Russia and Ukraine.
 Does this matter to prices on the shelf?
 Does it affect Kenyan incomes?
 The answer to this is not simple… For instance, the African region accounts for approximately 11% of global fertiliser exports, just behind Russia!